The Best Bookkeeping Software for Small Business 2020

 |Plan||Starting price||Number of users||Learn more|

 Xero’s Growing plan is beautifully affordable at just $9 per month, but there are a few catches.
-For one, it only allows you to reconcile 20 bank transactions, send five invoices, and input five bills a month, which won’t be enough for business owners with multiple clients and employees.
+For one, it allows you to reconcile only 20 bank transactions, send only five invoices, and input only five bills a month, which won’t be enough for business owners with multiple clients and employees.

 Most importantly, though, Xero Expense Tracking is available with only the Established plan.
 If you want to track your expenses (which . . . you definitely do, right?), you’ll have to pay $60 up front each month just to integrate expenses into your overall accounting.